leahkla/cognitive-neuroscience-project/README.md

 ## Running the app

-Make sure MongoDB is running on your machine.

-Then, to start the app, run: (see below for development/debugging mode)
+To start the app, run: (see below for development/debugging mode)

 ```
 $ export FLASK_APP=video_annotator.py